Psykotikism/Mutant_Tanks/INFORMATION.md

 			// "attack,hurt,range" - 7
 			"Ability Effect"			"0"

-			// Display a message whenever the ability activates/deactivates.
+			// Display a message whenever the abilities activate/deactivate.
 			// Note: This setting can be overridden for specific players.
 			// --
 			// Add up numbers together for different results.